History of the Maldives: Growth of Islamic radicalism

 In the late 1990s, Wahhabism began challenging more traditional moderate practices.
 Saudi-funded preachers gained influence soon after the 2004 tsunami.
 Within just a decade, fundamentalist practices began dominating the culture.

 Scores of Maldivian youth were radicalised and some even enlisted to fight for Islamic State militants in the Middle East.
 In 2015, The Guardian estimated that 50–100 fighters from the Maldives have joined ISIS and al-Qaeda.
 The Financial Times put the number at 200.
 Most radicals were found to be young men who suffer from lethargy, unemployment, drug abuse, and the need to affirm their masculinity.
-Radicalization also occur in jail where the "only thing to read is the Qur'an or religious literature.
+Radicalization also occurred in jail where the "only thing to read is the Qur'an or religious literature.
 There are also lots of older militants and young guys look up to them."